 Step 3.
 Replace the drain bolt once the fluid has completely drained, and tighten it to 9 foot-pounds.

 Step 5.
-Replace the fill bolt, and tighten it with your 17mm socket.
+Replace the fill bolt, and tighten it with a 17mm socket.

 NOTE: Don’t overtighten it.
 If you have a little excess fluid around the bolt when you’re done, clean it up with some contact cleaner.